 Mobile Device Management - Is It Needed?

-We had a question come through earlier about mobile device management, and is it needed within the business world?
+We had a question come through about mobile device management and whether is it needed within the business world?
 Now in my opinion as a director of an IT company, I can say 100% that it is needed as soon as you are dealing with a business that uses business critical applications on the devices that they have, or if there's more than 10 devices under management.

 The reason I say this, and these are the two different reasons that you'd need to make sure that you've got any sort of mobile device management, is when you're dealing with more than 10 devices you end up having headaches that come about, and you have user issues become more and more prevalent.